drollings/Phase3MUD/README.md

 Chris Jacobson's LexiMUD engine, with heavily rewritten and extended pieces from Thrytis' Death's Gate MUD.
 Ultimately this goes back to DIKU.

 This is ancient C++, meant for gcc 2.95.
-The STL data structures are courtesy of Chris Jacobson.
-Safe pointers were implemented by Daniel Rollings AKA Daniel Houghton.
-Modern compilers will likely flag a lot of buffer size errors that were simply not a concern at the time; 8192 byte shared buffers being cleared and flushed were apparently enough for a few dozen user's screenfuls of text and entered commands.
+Most of the STL-like data structures are courtesy of Chris Jacobson.
+Those based on safe pointers were implemented by Daniel Rollings AKA Daniel Houghton.
+Unfortunately, comments are sparse; extensive diff'ing will be needed to show the extent of divergence from its LexiMUD cousins.

 LexiMUD and SFN shared snippets and rewrites of the scripting engine, though they diverged particularly in that SFN used pre-parsed function pointers to